subquery/subql/docs/publish/publish.md

 ![Projects Login](https://static.subquery.network/media/projects/projects-dashboard.png)

 SubQuery Projects is where you manage all your hosted projects uploaded to the SubQuery platform.
 You can create, delete, and even upgrade projects all from this application.
-If you have a GitHub organisations accounts connected, you can use the switcher on the header to change to between your personal account and your organisation account - projects created in an organisation account are shared between members in that GitHub organisation.
+If you have a GitHub organisations accounts connected, you can use the switcher on the header to change to between your personal account and your organisation account.
+Projects created in an organisation account are shared between members in that GitHub organisation.
 ![Switch between GitHub accounts](https://static.subquery.network/media/projects/projects-account-switcher.png)

 #### Create your First Project

-Lets start by clicking on "Create Project".
+Let's start by clicking on "Create Project".
 You'll be taken to the New Project form.
 Please enter the following (you can change this in the future):
 - **GitHub account:** If you have more than one GitHub accounts, select what account this project will be created under.
 Projects created in an GitHub organisation account are shared between members in that organisation.
 - **Name**
 - **Subtitle**